googlecodelabs/migrate-python2-appengine/README.md

 # Python 2 App Engine app migration
 ### To modern runtime, Cloud services, Python 3, and Cloud Run containers

 [Google App Engine](https://cloud.google.com/appengine) (Standard) has undergone significant changes between the legacy and next generation platforms.
-To address this, we've created a set of codelab tutorials (and this code repo) to show developers how to perform individual migrations they can apply to modernize their apps for the latest runtimes.
+To address this, we've created a set of codelabs (free, online, self-paced, hands-on tutorials) to show developers how to perform individual migrations they can apply to modernize their apps for the latest runtimes, with this repo managing the samples from those codelabs.

 Codelabs begin with a "START" code base then walks developers through that migration step, resulting in a "FINISH" repo.
 If you made any mistakes along the way, you can always go back to START or compare your code with that in the FINISH folder to see the differences.
 Since another goal is to port to Python 3, some codelabs have a bonus section for that purpose.